 How to get to the Stallburg

 They conveniently located the Stallburg near a subway station (or perhaps it was the other way around).
-Heerengasse station (on the U3 line) is a short walk away.
+Heerengasse on the U3 line is a short walk away.

 Otherwise, the 1A and 2A buses stop nearby (Habsburggasse or Michaelerplatz).

-Of course, the Spanish Riding School sits in the heart of the Hofburg palace complex in the centre of town, so you may well pass it on foot anyway.
+Of course, the stables are very close to the Spanish Riding School arena in the Hofburg palace complex, so you may well pass it on foot anyway as you take in the central sights.
 And another Christmas market (the K.U.K.
-Weihnachtsmarkt) is almost next door.
+Weihnachtsmarkt) may be held next door on Michaelerplatz.

 Address: Stallburggasse 4, 1010 Vienna